Bee-Mar/mmpm/README.md

 ## TLDR; What's the Installation Process?

-Please see the [MMPM Installation](https://github.com/Bee-Mar/mmpm/wiki/Installation) for installation instructions, and [MMPM Removal](https://github.com/Bee-Mar/mmpm/wiki/Removal) for removal instructions.
+Please see the [MMPM Installation](https://github.com/Bee-Mar/mmpm/wiki/MMPM-Installation) for installation instructions, and [MMPM Removal](https://github.com/Bee-Mar/mmpm/wiki/MMPM-Removal) for removal instructions.

+## Refer to the Wiki First

+If any issues arise, please consule the wiki first, which can be found [here](https://github.com/Bee-Mar/mmpm/wiki).

 ## GUI Demo